tran-barry/Foosball-Tracker/README.txt

 	- It'll find the match id using List.Count()
 	- It'll create a new match type data structure and add it to the end of matches using List.Add()'
-	- Lastly, it'll call upon PlayerList.addMatch() twice to add the match to both players that was chosen
+	- Lastly, it'll call upon PlayerList.addMatch() to add the match to both players that was chosen

 public player choosePlayer()